Radha Kumar: Early life

 Kumar is the daughter of Lovraj Kumar, a former bureaucrat and the economic historian Dr Dharma Kumar.
 While Lovraj Kumar belongs to Uttarakhand, Dharma hails from a Tamil Brahmin family from south India.
-Radha Kumar grew up in Delhi and studied in Modern School (New Delhi).
+Radha Kumar grew up in Delhi and studied in Modern School (New Delhi),later pursuing her bachelor education from Miranda House,University of Delhi.

 She studied for her master's degree in English Literature at Newnham College, Cambridge, (the college at which her mother had previously studied), before taking her PhD at Jawaharlal Nehru University.

 Career

 Kumar has written several books on a wide range of subjects, mostly dealing with gender issues in a conflict situation.
 Usually, the conflicts that she has chosen to address in this manner have involved a Muslim party or a communist party or both of these.
 Kumar has been a director at the Nelson Mandela Centre for Peace and Conflict Resolution at Jamia Milia Islamia, a Muslim minority institution located in Delhi.
 She is also co-founder and Director-General of the Delhi Policy Group, a think-tank which has received generous funding from US-based agencies including the Ford Foundation.

-Kumar, along with over 40 historians, economists, academics, activists, artists, entrepreneurs, lawyers, and media personalities from 13 countries will speak at the South Asia Union Summit Led by Women which will be held virtually from October 2–3, 2021.
+Kumar, along with over 40 historians, economists, academics, activists, artists, entrepreneurs, lawyers, and media personalities from 13 countries, was invited to speak at the South Asia Union Summit Led by Women which was held virtually from October 2–3, 2021.
 This goal of the summit is to discuss solutions for peace, social justice and gender equality.